-known as \emph{Heegaard Floer homology with coefficients in~$M$}.
-The most common choices for~$M$ is the ground ring~$\bF$ itself with the trivial $R_Y$--action, which yields the \emph{untwisted} Heegaard Floer homology groups~$\HFo\Yt_\bF$.
+The most common choices for~$M$ is the ground ring~$\bF$ itself with the trivial $R_Y$--action.
+This yields the \emph{untwisted} Heegaard Floer homology groups~$\HFo\Yt_\bF$.
 In all other cases it has become customary to speak of \emph{twisted coefficients}.
-Note that for~$M=R_Y$ one recovers the fully twisted groups~$\HFto\Yt_\bF$.
-We will usually suppress the ground ring in the subscript from the notation whenever this does not cause confusions, but at times this more precise notation will be convenient.
-It follows from general principles of homological algebra, that \eqref{eq:CF complexes} induces a long exact sequence of $R_Y[U]$--modules
+Note that for~$M=R_Y$ one recovers the fully twisted homology groups~$\HFto\Yt_\bF$.
+We will usually suppress the ground ring in the subscript from the notation whenever this does not cause confusion, but at times this more precise notation will be convenient.
+It follows from general principles of homological algebra that \eqref{eq:CF complexes} induces a long exact sequence of $R_Y[U]$--modules

 while \eqref{eq:HF with coefficients} gives rise to a \emph{universal coefficient spectral sequence}

 which highlights the universal role of~$\HFto\Yt_\bF$.
 We will mostly work with the fully twisted theory.
 As explained in \cite{JabukaMark_product_formulae_2008}*{Section~3}, the groups $\HFto\Yt_\bF$ carry a relative $\Z$--grading.
 Moreover, if $c_1(\ft)$ is torsion, then the relative $\Z$--grading can be lifted to an absolute $\Q$--grading \cite{OzsvathSzabo_4mfs_triangles_2006}*{Section~7}.
 We also recall the following result due to Ozsváth and Szabó which is of fundamental importance for our work. \begin{theorem}[\cite{OzsvathSzabo_HF_properties_2004}*{Theorem~10.12}] If~$c_1(\ft)$ is torsion, then there is a unique equivalence class of orientation systems such that